Dream Kitchen Designs

-In this causal but sophisticated white kitchen, walnut accents and subtle texture and softness add warmth and depth.
+In this sophisticated but simple kitchen design, walnut accents and subtle textures add softness, warmth, and depth.
 Shades of white dominate on clean-lined Shaker-style cabinetry, on the tile surrounding the range, and on gray-veined marble on the sink-wall backsplash.

-White can often look stark and cold, but curves always serve to soften a space.
+White can often look stark and cold, but curves in a kitchen design layout always serve to soften a space.
 Placing the range in a gently arching niche creates a beautiful focal point and makes the area look feminine and soft.
 Open shelving keeps spices and cooking oils within easy reach, while glossy white tiles and gray-veined marble add subtle texture.

 The curve of the range niche is echoed in a large arched window on the main sink wall.
 The large panes welcome plenty of sunlight into the north-facing room and enhance the view of the house from the backyard.
 Varied counter depths add a bit of architectural interest to the sink area.

 Industrial-style glass light fixtures over the island provide extra sparkle when they catch sunlight streaming into the kitchen.
 The shiny nickel finish of the sturdy lights looks surprisingly at home amid all of the other soft, feminine touches throughout the room.